neolefty/quilt-keeper/README.md

 A mini-game created for Thanksgiving 2023, created with [Next.js 14](https://nextjs.org/blog/next-14).

-To run the development server:
+To run the development server on [http://localhost:3000](http://localhost:3000):

 ```bash
 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.